devleaks/cockpitdecks-docs/docs/Cockpit.md

 # Decks

-One of the most important attributes in the main configuration file is the `decks` attribute which defnies all [[cockpitdecks-docs/docs/Deck|decks]] available to Cockpitdecks.
+One of the most important attributes in the main configuration file is the `decks` attribute which defnies all [[Deck|decks]] available to Cockpitdecks.